DIPlib/diplib/changelogs/diplib_next.md

 - Added bindings to `dip::GaussFIR()`, to complement `GaussIIR()` and `GaussFT()`.
 Though it is expected people will keep using `dip.Gauss()` to access these various algorithms.

+- Added bindings for `dip.Units.HasSameDimensions`, `dip.Units.IsDimensionless`, `dip.Units.IsPhysical`,
+  `dip.Units.AdjustThousands`, `dip.Units.Thousands`.

+- Added `dip.Measurement.ToDataFrame()`, which converts the measurement results into a Pandas DataFrame.
+  This function will import NumPy and Pandas, they need to be installed.

+- Added `dip.Measurement.MeasurementFeature.Subset()` (binding for `dip::Measurement::IteratorFeature::Subset()`)
+  and `dip.Measurement.FeatureValuesView()`.

 ### Changed functionality

 - The *DIPlib* exception classes are now properly bound.
 This changes the type of the exceptions raised by